-RCUSA will shape the future agenda of what resettlement should look like, by reimagining a system that can address and respond to a broader group of concerns and issues relating to the process of resettlement and integration than the current system allows.
+RCUSA will shape the future agenda of what resettlement should look like, by reimagining a system that can address and respond to a broader group of concerns and issues relating to the process of resettlement and integration then the current system allows.
 Resettlement 2.0 is a reimagining of the resettlement program to inform strategic advocacy.
 The outcomes of Resettlement 2.0 will be used to guide policy makers and politicians through the process of rebuilding the existing program so that it is stronger, more flexible, and more responsive to all stakeholders.

 Resettlement as it exists in the United States is under threat.

 The current political climate calls for an examination of the program and requires us, the resettlement community, to challenge our own notion of how the program should be built.

 The current system has been weakened and is at risk of not being able to serve clients and communities.